-As study of Broughton Archipelago estuarine and tidal currents observed "the bottom estuarine flow in Knight Inlet actually comes from Queen Charlotte Strait via the "back-door" of Fife Sound and Tribune Passage" and that "the surface estuarine flow coming down Knight Inlet bifurcates with part going down Tribune Channel and Fife Sound and part continuing down Knight Inlet".
+As a study of the Broughton Archipelago estuarine and tidal currents observed: "the bottom estuarine flow in Knight Inlet actually comes from Queen Charlotte Strait via the "back-door" of Fife Sound and Tribune Passage" and that "the surface estuarine flow coming down Knight Inlet bifurcates with part going down Tribune Channel and Fife Sound and part continuing down Knight Inlet".
 The authors conclude "Consequently, these surface flows can be expected to have important implications for the potential interactions (e.g., transfer of sea lice and viruses) between farmed and wild salmon".

-Located within the critically important migration route of wild salmon, the collection of narrow and confined fjords including the Knight Inlet (and its tributaries including Clio Channel), Tribune Channel and Fife Sound in the Broughton Archipelago meet the boundary definition of "area" as per the ASC salmon standard Appendix II-1.
+Located within the critically important migration route of wild salmon, the collection of narrow and confined fjords including the Knight Inlet, Tribune Channel and Fife Sound in the Broughton Archipelago meet the boundary definition of "area" as per the ASC salmon standard Appendix II-1.